warriorgraph/airbrake-docs/jekyll/_docs/billing/monthly-billing.md

 [https://airbrake.io/billing/history](https://airbrake.io/billing/history).

 ### Invoicing options
-Accounts on our Pro Plan and above are qualified for our yearly invoicing option.
+Accounts on our Startup plan and above are qualified for our yearly invoicing option.
 Please contact support@airbrake.io to get yearly invoicing set up for your account or if you have any questions.